 As part of the grant selection process, the Deshpande Center relies on MIT faculty to review proposals.
 Grantee PIs agree to be members of the grant review and selection committee for a three-year term.

 Faculty funded by the Deshpande Center should follow MIT guidelines in Policy and Procedures and be diligent to avoid conflict of interest related to the funding, research, or collaborators on a project they are requested to review.

-Please check back in the fall for information on the 2023 grant cycle.
+Please check back in January for information on the 2023 grant cycle.
 All applicants must submit a pre-proposal, which will be reviewed by the Selection Committee.
 Investigators with the most compelling projects will be invited to submit a full grant proposal.